scriptabuild/eventstore/docs/index.md

 - Will retry concurrent batches.
 - All events to the eventstore will end up having an order, so that replay always will give the same result0.

-Intentional offers repeateble read isolation level with the transaction/batch model.
-These transactions can be either commited or rolled back, and Intentional will handle concurrent writes by retrying the write a preset number of times (before otherwise failing the transaction/batch).
+@aeinbu/eventstore offers repeateble read isolation level with the transaction/batch model.
+These transactions can be either commited or rolled back, and @aeinbu/eventstore will handle concurrent writes by retrying the write a preset number of times (before otherwise failing the transaction/batch).

 ## What doesn't it do?

+//TODO:

 ## Built-in audit log trail

+//TODO:

 ## Replay

+//TODO:

 ## Transaction

+//TODO:

 ## Queries and multiple models

+//TODO:

+### `LogSchemaTool`

+`LogSchemaTool` looks at a set of logs to determine what events it holds.
+It will show number of occurrences, as well as the first and last appearances of that event.

+The `LogSchemaTool` is implemented as any other query model.

+This should be helpfull to determine when certain functionality was implemented, indicating when certain events would not have been recorded, thus showing what data potentially is missing.

 ## Snapshots

+//TODO:

 Multiple readmodels
 Historical models/future models